 To deter using a Canadian Controlled Private Company (CCPC), like a professional corporation, as a tax saving vehicle for passive investment, the passive investment income in a CCPC is taxed at a very high rate.
 It is supposed to be approximately the average top marginal personal rate.
 As you can see below, it is an imperfect match up, but close overall.

 While that high rate of tax is charged to a CCPC, part of that tax is put into the RDTOH account.
 The amount put into the RDTOH is 38.33% of eligible dividends and 30.67% of the other investment income types.
 When the CCPC eventually pays out a dividend to a shareholder, that triggers release of that refundable portion of the tax back to the CCPC.
 The idea behind this process is to charge tax up front, so that the CCPC isn’t resulting in a tax deferral.
+To get the refund, for every dollar in the RDTOH you need to give a dividend of $2.61.

 The best way to understand it is to see it.
 It took me a while to wrap my head around this, so I have made diagrams tracing how investment income flows below to illustrate.